-The labor certification process has evolved because for aliens that are seeking permanent residence in the U.S. based on employment it is mandatory under the Immigration and Nationality Act, that the Secretary of Labor must certify that:
+For aliens that are seeking permanent residence in the U.S. based on employment, the labor certification process is mandatory.
+Under the Immigration and Nationality Act, the Secretary of Labor must certify that:

 - The employment of the alien will not adversely affect the wages and working conditions of U.S. workers in similar occupations.